Who are we?

 Hi, I am Aldo, currently doing an RMA in Heritage, Memory and Archaeology at the University of Amsterdam.
 Before I came to the Netherlands, I did my BA in Archaeology at Pontificia Universidad Católica del Perú.
 I have worked as the coordinator of the Site Museum Julio C. Tello of Paracas, I have done commercial archaeology on urban areas of the Peruvian coast and on the Amazonian Basin, I have been part of several research projects in the Andes and also co-directed one on the Nazca Highlands about warfare during the Late Intermediate Period of the Central Andes (1000-1470 CE).
 My main interests right now are about materiality and the political aspects of it, with a focus on the Andean region.
 I am looking forward to being a part of the multidisciplinary group of Kleos and helping fellow young researchers publish their work!

-Stefan Dingemans (ancient History)
+Kevin Hoogeveen (ancient History)

 Aron Ouwerkerk (Classics)